St Giles in the Fields: St Giles churchyard

-The churchyard and burying place lies to the south of the church building on the site of the original burial yard of the Leper Hospital.
-The churchyard, which holds many centuries of dead, buried on top of each other, was frequently enlarged with overcrowding a perennial problem.
+The original churchyard and burying place lies to the south of the church building on the site of the original burial yard of the Leper Hospital.
+Although barely an acre in extent, the churchyard holds many thousands of bodies spanning the centuries, buried on top of each other.
+Parishioners whose relatives could not afford ro pay for a decent funeral for them were chiefly interred in large communal pits dug around churchyard known as 'Poor Holes'.
+Due to overcrowding, the churhyard was periodically enlarged.
+In 1628 a plot of land named Brown's Gardens was added to the churchyard.

+The decayed condition of the churchyard has mirrored that of the parish for much of its history and the treatment of the indigent dead was, apparently, often lacking in delicacy.
 A 19th-century historian of London's burial grounds described conditions at the beginning of that century thus:

-The first victims of the 1665 Great Plague were buried in St Giles's Churchyard.
-By the end of the plague year there were 3,216 listed deaths in a church parish with fewer than 2,000 households.

-A plot of land named Brown's Gardens was added to the churchyard in 1628 and in 1803 an additional burial-ground, adjoining that of St. Pancras was purchased, where the St Giles parishioner Sir John Soane is buried.
+In 1803, an additional burial-ground, two miles distant, adjoining that of St. Pancras Old Church was purchased, where the St Giles parishioner Sir John Soane is buried, now known as St. Pancras Gardens.